asyncapi/dotnet-nats-template/README.md

 Install the generator through [npm or run it from docker official installer](https://github.com/asyncapi/generator#install).

 ## Example usage
-The leading examples are both in TypeScript and in Node.js since this template can be used for both.
-The example code will be used later in the documentation to explain the different features.

 Given any AsyncAPI file (`AsyncAPI.yml`) first generate the client with the [AsyncAPI generator](https://github.com/asyncapi/generator) such as
 ```bash
 ag --install --output ./nats-client ./AsyncAPI.yml @asyncapi/dotnet-nats-template